sfo-initiative/sfo-initiative.netlify.app/content/posts/PhD-position-opening-on-causal-inference.md

 description: Causal inference
 ---

-PhD position opening (”thèse CIFRE”) to work on causal inference, in the context of time to event/survival analysis under the direction of Dr Julie Josse, INRIA, and jointly with Dr Bernard Sebastien from the ‘Data, Data Science’ department of Sanofi R&D, France.
+PhD position opening to work on causal inference, in the context of time to event/survival analysis under the direction of Dr Julie Josse, INRIA, and jointly with Dr Bernard Sebastien from the ‘Data, Data Science’ department of Sanofi R&D, France.
 The project will include applications of causal inference to observational studies.
 The following aspects will be studied: